 - Safety Message: Preventing unbraked runaways of permanently coupled wagons with shared braking platforms

 The ONRSR is concerned about the risk of permanently coupled pairs of freight wagons, which share a braking system, becoming uncoupled and resulting in a runaway.
 Rail operators are expected to reassess the risk/s associated with permanently coupled wagons and consider additional measures to mitigate these risks.

 - Safety Message: An emerging issue: 'shattered rim' wheel defects

 30 June 2014

 Australian rail operators may need to review and revise risk registers to manage the hazards associated with ‘shattered rim’ following two recent incidents, which may be indicators of a larger safety issue for the industry.

 - Safety Message: Learning lessons from international rail incidents

 Investigation reports into rail accidents overseas can provide valuable lessons learned which, when applied, may reduce the risk of these incidents occurring in Australia.

-- Safety Bulletin: Managing the risks associated with roadrail vehicles
+- Safety Message: Managing the risks associated with roadrail vehicles

 28 August 2013